hilton/hilton.github.com/about.md

 Peter’s professional interests are B2B SaaS products, no-code automation, agile software development methods, and software documentation.
 He currently works as a product manager, and also delivers the occasional lecture and training course.</p>

-<p>Peter has presented at several European developer conferences, including ACCU, Scala eXchange, Devoxx, Øredev, Jfokus, Javazone and GeeCON.
+<p>Peter has presented at several European developer conferences, including DDD Europe, NDC Oslo, Booster, ACCU, Scala eXchange, Devoxx, Øredev, Jfokus, Javazone and GeeCON.
 Peter co-authored <a href="http://bit.ly/playscala2p">Play for Scala</a> (Manning Publications, 2013)
 and certified to train <a href="http://www.lightbend.com/services/training">Fast Track to Play with Scala</a> around the same time.</p>